China: a new hotspot for innovations

 A strong relationship

 The relationship between Merck KGaA Darmstadt, Germany and China goes back over a hundred years.
 Already in 1888, Willy Merck travelled to China to make his first trade contacts.
-85 years ago, we founded the E. Merck Chemical Co., Ltd. in Shanghai.
+85 years ago, we founded the E. Merck Chemical Co., Ltd. in Shanghai, an affiliate of Merck KGaA, Darmstadt, Germany.
 Over the following decades, Merck KGaA, Darmstadt, Germany has continuously invested in the development of innovation in China.

 This year we have already opened a new technology center for our OLED customers in Shanghai, signed a new CRISPR core partnership with Tongji University, Shanghai, and entered into an agreement with Alibaba Health which aims to provide Chinese patients with improved access to healthcare services.
 Furthermore, Merck KGaA, Darmstadt, Germany attended the China International Import Expo (CIIE) this month, the first-ever import-themed expo in China.
 And next year, the new innovation hub in Guangzhou will be opened.